 Intermediary Organisations are entities engaged in business support as their regular activities, which operate at national, regional or local level.
-IOs are officially selected by the Executive Agency for Small and Medium-sized Enterprises (EISMEA) following a call for proposals to establish contacts between NEs and HEs.
+IOs are selected by the European Innovation Council and SMEs Executive Agency (EISMEA) following a call for proposals to establish contacts between NEs and HEs.
 Their role is to promote the programme at national or sub-national level, recruit entrepreneurs, propose match-making services and establish successful relationships between NEs and HEs.